Beyond Surface Similarity: Evaluating LLM-Based Test Refactorings with Structural and Semantic Awareness: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are increasingly employed to automatically refactor unit tests, aiming to enhance readability, naming, and structural clarity while preserving functional behavior.
-However, evaluating such refactorings remains challenging: traditional metrics like CodeBLEU are overly sensitive to renaming and structural edits, whereas embedding-based similarities capture semantics but ignore readability and modularity.
-We introduce \textbf{CTSES}, a composite metric that integrates CodeBLEU, METEOR, and ROUGE-L to balance behavior preservation, lexical quality, and structural alignment.
-CTSES is evaluated on over 5,000 test suites automatically refactored by GPT-4o and Mistral-Large-2407, using Chain-of-Thought prompting, across two established Java benchmarks: Defects4J and SF110.
-Our results show that CTSES yields more faithful and interpretable assessments, better aligned with developer expectations and human intuition than existing metrics.
+Large Language Models (LLMs) are increasingly used to refactor unit tests, improving readability and structure while preserving behavior.
+Evaluating such refactorings, however, remains difficult: metrics like CodeBLEU penalize beneficial renamings and edits, while semantic similarities overlook readability and modularity.
+We propose \textbf{CTSES}, a first step toward human-aligned evaluation of refactored tests. \texttt{CTSES} combines CodeBLEU, METEOR, and ROUGE-L into a composite score that balances semantics, lexical clarity, and structural alignment.
+Evaluated on 5{,}000+ refactorings from Defects4J and SF110 (GPT-4o and Mistral-Large), \texttt{CTSES} reduces false negatives and provides more interpretable signals than individual metrics.
+Our emerging results illustrate that \texttt{CTSES} offers a proof-of-concept for composite approaches, showing their promise in bridging automated metrics and developer judgments.